seltmann/2017-04-21-ucsb/_episodes/new_dplyr_ggplot_lesson.md

 ~~~
 {: .r}

-There's also cool functions in dplyr to select columns by name, or to arrange the dataframe by a certain column.
+There's also cool functions in dplyr to select columns by name (`select`), or to arrange the dataframe by a certain column (`arrange`).

-Let's make a simple mammals dataset that's just species and mass of terrestrial animals.
-Then we can find the heaviest terrestrial mammal:
+Let's find the heaviest terrestrial mammal.
+Let's do this first by finding all terrestrial mammals.
+Then get rid of all the columns we don't need, then arrange what's left by size to figure out which one is the heaviest.